-- 5 In order to improve the generalisation of tools documenting fluvial planform changes and facilitate the implementation of our new methodological framework, we can summarise the complete workflow as follows (see Fig. 9 for more details): (1) interpolate the SV-error SV error on the study area (as recommended in Lea and Legleiter, 2016), (2) calibrate a normal distribution around nodes to randomly translate these (see Appendix B for more details), (3) choose a significance threshold and visually check the outliers to eventually (4) assess the significance of the measured surficial planform changes.
-The key 10 step (2) is achieved via MC simulation, which is well-known for its simplicity, reliability and transferability (Brown and Duh, - 2004; Openshaw et al., 1991).
-Simulation outputs allow assessing both the total and the 95 % uncertainties (Fig. 9).
+In order to improve the generalisation of tools documenting fluvial planform changes and facilitate the implementation of our new methodological framework, we can summarise the complete workflow as follows (see Fig. 8 for more details): (1) interpolate the SV-error on the study area (as recommended in Lea and Legleiter, 2016), (2) calibrate a normal distribution around nodes to randomly translate these (see Appendix B for more details), (3) choose a significance threshold and visually check the outliers to eventually (4) assess the significance of the measured surficial planform changes.
+The key step (2) is achieved via MC simulation, which is well-known for its simplicity, reliability and transferability (Brown and Duh, 2004; Openshaw et al., 1991).
+Simulation outputs allow assessing both the total and the 95 % uncertainties (Fig. 8).

 We suggest a few practical recommendations when applying the proposed methodological framework.
-If orthophotos are employed, we strongly advise using an independent set of GCPs for coregistrationand, bearing in mind that orthophotos are affected by a significant SV-error-SV error (see 5.1).
-As for GCPs, their amount must be high enough and their distribution over

-- 15 the entire study area as homogeneous as possible.
+If orthophotos are employed, we strongly advise using an independent set of GCPs for coregistration and bearing in mind that orthophotos are affected by a significant SV-error (see 5.1).
+As for GCPs, their amount must be high enough and their distribution over the entire study area as homogeneous as possible.
 As pointed out by Hughes et al. (2006), a location of these GCPs close to the river system is highly beneficial.
-As for the 50 % significance threshold, we recommend applying it on the total uncertainty, as outliers might represent geomorphologically plausible situations (Fig. 8).
-Nevertheless, the few outliers (Fig. 6) should still be treated in an empirical manner by visually determining if they should be rejected or not.
-Further work is required in a the near future to deal with this issue in a more automatic way.
-More generally, when studying historical lateral migration of - 20 mid-sized rivers (active channel width <30 m) and/or low magnitude changes (<1 m2/m/y) with the channel polygon method, we emphasise on the systematic need of assessing both SV-error for assessing both SV error and uncertainty, as some of the measured changes might be unsignificant non-significant (see 5.1).
+As for the 50 % significance threshold, we recommend applying it on the total uncertainty, as outliers might represent geomorphologically plausible situations (Fig. 7).
+Nevertheless, the few outliers (Fig. 5) should still be treated in an empirical manner by visually determining if they should be rejected or not.
+Further work is required in a near future to deal with this issue in a more automatic way.
+More generally, when studying historical lateral migration of mid-sized rivers (active channel width <30 m) and/or low magnitude changes (<1 m2/m/y) with the channel polygon method, we emphasise on the systematic need of assessing both SV-error and uncertainty, as some of the measured changes might be unsignificant (see 5.1).